ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

 Visually, the workflow now looks like this:

 .. image:: /_static/Workflow_with_links.svg
    :alt: Three workflow nodes: one called config, one called integrate and the last called save.
-There is a link between the config and integrate nodes and another one between the integrate and save nodes
+There is a link between the config and integrate nodes and another one between the integrate and save nodes.

 To go further
 =============

-We demonstrate here how to create a simple workflow from Python objects.
-For more complex workflows, you may use `EwoksWeb <https://ewoksweb.readthedocs.io>`_ instead, a web-based GUI to design workflows.
+We demonstrated here how to create a simple workflow from Python objects.
+For more complex workflows, you may want to use `EwoksWeb <https://ewoksweb.readthedocs.io>`_ instead, a web-based GUI to design workflows.
 In *EwoksWeb*, you can drag and drop nodes in a canvas, link them together and EwoksWeb will create the workflow file for you.

 Also, so far, we did not run the workflow.
-Workflow execution is the focus of another tutorial that can be found in the `How to execute a workflow <./execute_workflow.html>`_ page.
+Workflow execution is the focus of another tutorial that can be found in the :doc:`./execute` page.

 Finally, this tutorial only covers the required fields of the nodes, links and workflow dictionaries to build a working Ewoks workflow.
-The `Ewoks specification page <https://ewokscore.readthedocs.io/en/stable/reference/specs.html>`_ gathers all the possible fields and their explanation.
+The `Ewoks specification page <https://ewokscore.readthedocs.io/en/stable/reference/specs.html>`_ documents all the possible fields and their explanation.

 Full code